QUOTES-Russia invades Ukraine: Political, military leaders' reactions | Law-Order

 CHINESE FOREIGN MINISTRY SPOKESPERSON HUA CHUNYING "You are using a typical Western media question method of using the word invasion.

 "China is closely monitoring the latest situation.
 We call on all sides to exercise restraint to prevent the situation from getting out of control."
-GERMAN ARMY CHIEF LIEUTENANT GENERAL ALFONS MAIS

-"In my 41th year of peace-time service, I would not have thought that I would have to experience a war.
-"And the Bundeswehr, the army which I have the honour to command, is standing there more or less empty-handed.
-The options we can offer the government in support of the (NATO)alliance are extremely limited...

-"We have all seen it coming but were not able to get through with our arguments to draw the consequences after (Russia's) annexation of Crimea.
-This does not feel good.
-I am fed up with it."
-PORTUGUESE PRIME MINISTER ANTONIO COSTA
+TURKISH FOREIGN MINISTRY

+"This attack is a grave violation of international law and poses a serious threat to the security of our region and the world.
+"We call on the Russian Federation to immediately end this unjust and unlawful act."

 INTERNATIONAL COMMITTEE OF THE RED CROSS PRESIDENT PETER MAURER "@ICRC teams are responding to urgent humanitarian needs and they must be able to continue their life-saving work."